ryanmrichard/ForceManII/dox/tinkerformat.md

 - `central atom type` : the atom type of the central atom
 - `atom type 3` : the atom type of the last orbital atom
 - `V` : the amplitude of the Fourier Series component in kcal/mol
+- `k` : the force constant in kcal/(mol radian\f$^2\f$)
 - `gamma` : the equlibrium value of the torsion in degrees
 - `n` : the periodicity of the Fourier Series component

+As you can see the same keyword is used for both the treatment of fourier series and harmonic improper torsion angles.
+The only distinguishing difference is whether or not there is two or three parameters listed.

 Tinker appears to follow the convention that the class types 1, 2, and 3 are listed in ascending order.
 Upon parsing ForceManII will enforce this and switch